-- 1. preparing for the annual ISP meeting and subsequent meetings to discuss revisions as described in Chapter 6: Individual Service Plan (ISP); - 2. ensuring the ISP is developed through a PCP process in accordance with the rules governing ISP development [7.26.5 NMAC]; - 3. meeting having discussions with the person and guardian prior to the ISP meeting to review current assessment information, prepare for the meeting, create a plan to facilitate or co-facilitate the meeting if the person wishes, and to facilitate greater informed participation; during the discussions meeting with the guardian it is important the CM ask the guardian to communicate any medical, behavioral or psychiatric information as part of an individual's routine medical or psychiatric care -; - 4. ensuring ongoing assessment and identification of the person's strengths, needs and preferences and sharing results with IDT members to guide plan development; - 4.5. ensuring that person is living in an environment free of abuse, neglect and exploitation; - 5-6. ensuring assessments are used and discussed to inform the planning process; - 6.7. notifying all IDT members of the annual ISP meeting at least 21 calendar days before the meeting;
+- 1. preparing for the annual ISP meeting and subsequent meetings to discuss revisions as described in Chapter 6: Individual Service Plan (ISP); - 2. ensuring the ISP is developed through a PCP process in accordance with the rules governing ISP development [7.26.5 NMAC]; - 3. meeting having discussions with the person and guardian prior to the ISP meeting to review current assessment information, prepare for the meeting, create a plan to facilitate or co-facilitate the meeting if the person wishes, and to facilitate greater informed participation; during the discussions - with the guardian it is important the CM ask the guardian to communicate any medical, behavioral or psychiatric information as part of an individual's routine medical or psychiatric care; - 4. ensuring ongoing assessment and identification of the person's strengths, needs and preferences and sharing results with IDT members to guide plan development; - 5. verifying that person is living in an environment free of abuse, neglect, and exploitation; - 6. ensuring assessments are used and discussed to inform the planning process; - 7. notifying all IDT members of the annual ISP meeting at least 21 calendar days before the meeting; - 8. convening an annual meeting of IDT members that includes individuals chosen by the person in services and who have the best information regarding progress during the past year, and who know the individual best; - 9. documenting participation of IDT members occurred through IDT meeting minutes, ISP signature pages, and or contact notes;